 The destination Cloud SQL database is writable during the migration to allow DDL changes to be applied if needed.
 Take care not to make any changes to the database configuration or table structures which might break the migration process or impact data integrity.

 Trigger behavior depends on how they were configured.
-Default behavior is they will not trigger, but if they were configured using
+The default behavior is they won't trigger, but if they were configured using the

 ALTER EVENT TRIGGERor

-ALTER TABLEstatement and set the trigger state to either replica or always, then they will trigger on the replica during replication.
+ALTER TABLEstatement and the trigger state is set to either replica or always, then they will trigger on the replica during replication.

 Functions with security definer will be created by

 cloudsqlexternalsyncin Cloud SQL replica.
 When it's executed by any users, it will be executed with the privileges of